syncfusion-content/blazor-docs/blazor/diagram/nodes/appearance.md

 Diagram provides support to describe the state of the node. i.e., the node is expanded or collapsed state.

->Note: Icon can be created only when the node has outEdges.
+> Icon can be created only when the node has outEdges.

 * To explore the properties of expand and collapse icon, refer to [`ExpandIcon`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramNode.html#Syncfusion_Blazor_Diagrams_DiagramNode_ExpandIcon) and [`CollapseIcon`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramNode.html#Syncfusion_Blazor_Diagrams_DiagramNode_CollapseIcon).